 3. Shakeel Ahmad, right-hand batsman, South West – Scored 182 runs at 60.67 with two half-centuries (72 vs. Directors’ XI; 60 not out vs. South East).
 Ahmad was the fourth highest run-scorer in the tournament on the fifth-place team, where he sometimes lacked support around him.

-Pic (Right): Ahmad scored two half-centuries and took four wickets for South West
+Pic (Right): Ahmad got two half centuries and took four wickets for South West.

 Ahmad top-scored for South West in all of their matches and would have scored even more in a team with better batting depth.
 Also took four wickets alternating between leg-spin and off-spin.

 4. Randall Wilson, right-hand batsman/right-arm medium, New York – Had the most runs for all batsmen after the group stage and finished second overall with 239 runs at 119.50 with one half-century (61 not out vs. Central East) and one century (163 not out vs. Directors’ XI).

 Pic (Left): Randall Wilson scored 239 runs, which made him the second ranked batsman